Where have the past 4 months gone?

 Partly the two are linked: without getting out for much real photography, I’ve lacked the inspiration even to share older images here.
 It has also just been a busy few months on all fronts, but I’ve recently had a little time and more importantly enthusiasm to work on this site again.
 All behind-the-scenes stuff so far, but that background work has finally nudged me to share this today and hopefully restart publishing photos more regularly.

-Here’s to a few more days that in the remaining 7 months of 2022…
+Here’s to a few more days like that in the remaining 7 months of 2022…